Skip to Content

 TIP: Make sure you get something to eat in town before going on a Northern Lights excursion.
 Even the tours that have dinner included, usually just serve warm soup, some cookies, and warm drinks.
 It’s delicious, but if all you eat each day is warm soup on every tour you take, you’ll probably want something else and a bit more filling for a change.

-LEARN MORE: Northern Lights in Tromso
+LEARN MORE: How to Increase Your Chances of Seeing the Northern Lights in Tromso

 Northern Lights Tromso